Kardecist spiritism: Symbolism

 Spiritism does not have an official symbol and prioritizes a denotative language.
-However, the vine branch depicted in The Spirits' Book—the only engraving used by Kardec in the Spiritist Codification—is considered by the doctrine as the perfect metaphorical image of the relationship between the spirit and the human body, due to this passage:
+However, the vine branch depicted in The Spirits' Book—the only engraving used by Kardec in the Spiritist Codification—is considered by the doctrine as the metaphorical image of the relationship between the spirit and the human body, due to this passage:

 You shall place at the head of the book the vine branch that we have drawn for you, for it is the emblem of the work of the Creator.
 All the material principles that can best represent the body and the spirit are contained in it.
 The body is the vine branch, the spirit is the liquor, the soul or the spirit linked to matter is the grape.
 Man refines the spirit through work, and you know that it is only through the work of the body that the Spirit acquires knowledge.